 Side drains and water tables

-Rural roads must have normal crossfall to side drains/water tables formed on each side of the carriageway except where the road is on embankment above adjacent land without available formed drains.
-In such cases, the road may be designed so as to provide for sheet run-off to the adjacent land surface provided natural pre-existing drainage patterns are not altered.
+Rural roads must have normal crossfall to side drains/water tables formed on each side of the carriageway except where the road is on an embankment above adjacent land without available formed drains.
+In such cases, the road may be designed so as to provide for sheet run-off to the adjacent land surface provided natural pre-existing drainage patterns are not altered and do not increase of stormwater discharge in existing drains/ flow paths unless accepted by Council.

 For all situations where side drains are required, they must be sized to suit the flows discharging to them.
 Side drains must be intercepted at regular intervals and discharge via open drains or pipes to an appropriate discharge point.
 All discharge points must have outlets protected from scour and must be located to minimise the risk of slope instability.

-The discharge of stormwater must not be allowed to cause damage to the receiving property.
+The discharge of stormwater must not create a new discharge flow onto properties unless it has been identified as a specific flow path, and in all cases it is not allowed to cause damage to the receiving property.
 This discharge of concentrated stormwater must be in a ‘secondary flow path’ easement and be subject to the acceptance of affected property owners.
 Natural or non-concentrated stormwater must be shown to be neither diverting catchments nor significantly changing peak flows or flow patterns.

-Where side drains and water tables can’t safely channel the stormwater flows, kerbs will be required.
+Where side drains and water tables can’t safely channel the stormwater flows, kerbs, catchpits and piped reticulation must be constructed.

 Secondary flow provisions

-At all points where sump blockage may occur or where design capacity may be exceeded which could lead to overflow into private property, the provision of designed secondary flow paths protected by public ownership or easement must be made.
-Refer to Section 4 on page 174.
+In accordance with Section 4 Stormwater, Clause 4.2.3.4 Secondary design requirements on page 186

+and 4.2.4, a primary piped stormwater reticulation is to be supported by a secondary stormwater system for the 100-year return period storm (1% ARI).
+The secondary stormwater system must ensure that the flow does not impact private property.